Camp GDB | Guide Dogs for the Blind Skip to main content

 Introducing youth to the guide dog lifestyle.

-There will be hands-on fun and unique activities with dogs, and campers will learn why orientation and mobility (O&M) skills are so important for a successful relationship with a guide dog.
-New friendships will be made, we will hike, explore a sensory garden, go swimming and no camp would be complete without fireside s'mores (of course)!
+There are hands-on and unique activities with dogs, including the opportunity to walk with a guide dog, and campers learn why orientation and mobility (O&M) skills are so important for a successful relationship with a guide dog.
+New friendships are made, and fun activities include things like hiking, swimming, and fireside s'mores (of course)!

-Camp GDB will be held June 24-28, 2024 at the Hull Foundation & Learning Center in Sandy Oregon, seven miles from Guide Dogs for the Blind's Oregon campus.
+Camp GDB is held at the Hull Foundation & Learning Center in Sandy Oregon, seven miles from Guide Dogs for the Blind's Oregon campus.

 Camp GDB is FREE and open to participants who meet the following criteria: